LaunchCode-Education-Archived/skills-front-end/materials/now-what/README.md

 * Improve the movie browsing.
 The API has tons of data that we aren't using, like movie genres, reviews, actors and actresses.
 Add more features to help the user browse.
 This will involve making more API calls and presenting the data in various ways.
 * Handle Errors!
 When our AJAX calls fail to get a response back, our app should handle the failure gracefully, rather than just crap out.
-* Add a backend.
-Currently users don't actually get to save their watchlist, which kind of defeats the whole purpose of the thing.
-You could create full site with a back-end and a database to persist user changes.
-I reccomend you start with something like the Greetings studio and build from there, adding user logins and accounts.
-Use Pset 7 as a reference point.
-Then add in your FlickList code.
-The other nice thing about adding a back-end is that technically we've been doing a slighly insecure thing -- hard-coding our API key directly into the Javascript file.
-This code runs on the user's machine, so it would not be difficult for users to steal our API key.
-A better way to interact with an API is to set up your own back-end as a "middle-man": so for example flicklist.js makes a request to discoverMovies.php which makes a request to TheMovieDB's API.
-In CS50's Pset 8 you can see an example of how this is done.
 * Add some advanced Javascript features like Promises, wrapping your code in a module(s) and so on.
 * Use some advanced CSS technologies like Sass or Less, and Flexbox.
-Do some fancy stuff like responding to mouse hovers to provide a great user experience.
+Add some nice UI touches like responding to mouse hovers to provide a great user experience.